-There are several reasons you may find a Jade plant dropping leaves.
+There are several reasons you may find a leggy Jade plant dropping plant leaves.

-If you notice – Leaf drop, growth which is leggy, leaves that are underdeveloped and little branching.
+If you notice – Leaf drop, growth which is leggy, the usually succulent green leaf is underdeveloped and little branching.

 Check to make sure the plant has adequate light and if needed supplement with additional lighting such as grow lights.

-If find your Jade plant losing leaves and yellowing in mass, plus some rotting… this is usually over-watering.
+If you find your Jade plant losing leaves and the succulents leaves turning yellowing in mass, plus some rotting… this is usually caused by over-watering.

 Reduce your watering.
-If the plant continue to decline.
-Check the root system.
-At the same time check to make sure nothing is covering the drainage holes to prevent the soil from draining.
+If the plant continues to decline.
+Remove the plant from the pot and check the root system.
+At the same time check to make sure nothing is covering the drainage holes to prevent the soil mix from draining.

-If the roots look healthy and are white – repot in fresh clean soil.
+If the roots look healthy and are white – repot Jade plants in fresh clean cactus potting soil.
 Water sparingly.

 If some of the roots are rotted.
-Remove the bad rotted roots, repot in fresh clean soil.
+Remove the badly rotted roots, repot in fresh clean cactus soil.

-If all the roots are rotted, its time to try your hand at some jade plant propagation by starting some new plants from leaves.
+If all the roots are rotted, it’s time to try your hand at some jade plant propagation by starting new jade plants from cuttings or leaves.

-If the plant begins dropping older leaves, and there is soft leggy growth.
+If the plant begins to experience leaf drop on older leaves, and there is soft leggy growth.
 This is usually from the temperatures being too warm.

-The area where the plant is growing needs more air movement and lower temperatures.
+The area where the plant needs more air movement and lower temperatures.
 This can be the case during winter months when the plant could be growing close to a heating source.

 You will not find many jade plant diseases in the home.
-Most of the “ills” can be traced back to a few things – water and humidity.
+Most jade plant diseases and “ills” can be traced back to a few things – water and humidity.

 Check the root system first – repot if needed.
 Remove infected areas and spray or paint the infected areas with a fungicide.